Our Team

 Dominic Romano

-Dominic Romano is an Engineer, Producer, Musician and Singer-Songwriter.
+Dominic Romano is a music producer that works closely with artists help bring their most honest and authentic music to life.
 He started his musical career at the age of 5 on the violin, and continued to branch out into a diverse range of styles upon taking up the guitar and singing.
 He graduated Bennington College with a degree in Recording Arts & Sound Design.
 He worked as an assistant engineer at several studios around the country before becoming Chief Engineer at Bongo Boy Studios in 2015.
-Dominic loves working with songwriters in particular and he has worked in a diverse range of styles -- excelling in the Acoustic, Folk, Indie, Pop genres.
-He also plays both solo and with local progressive folk quartet The Gatehouse Well.
+Dominic loves working with songwriters in particular and he has worked in a diverse range of styles -- excelling in the Acoustic, Folk, Indie, Pop genres

 Studio Owner, Producer & Staff Engineer